 I powered off my device and pulled the battery and pulled the SIM card out.
 I then plopped the battery back into the device and turned it on without a SIM card.
 Let it sit for two minutes without a SIM card.
 I then powered off the device and inserted the SIM card again.

-3. Google Play Settings
+3. Reset Google Play Settings

-4. Removing Account
+4. Remove Google Account

-I removed my Google account under Settings > Accounts.
 If you don’t have the option to remove your Google account from your Android device, it may not let you without having a second account added to the phone first.
 Add a “dummy” account to your Android, then remove and re-add your main account.

 If you have a different solution that worked for you, please share it in the Comments section.